 Wow!
 Just wow.
 When dad goes to church, sons will have a 60 percent higher chance of going to church as adults.
 Can you think of another program or idea that would have that powerful of an impact on raising Christian young men??
 What dads’ value, children will value – especially sons.

-When dad goes to church, lives are transformed.
+What they see you doing, they are much more likely to do themselves.
+When dad goes to church, children’s lives are transformed.